canaryhealth/pyramid_jitt/doc/manual.rst

 Within each realm, the templates are divided into **channels**.
-Although in theory the number and names of channels is undefined, the current the JITT system makes many assumptions around the existence of the following channels:
+Although in theory the number and names of channels is open-ended, the current the JITT system makes many assumptions around the existence of the following channels:

 * the ``inline`` channel: the set of templates delivered in the